-Netflix has some terrific new movies ready for streaming in 2023, from the biggest blockbusters with the biggest names in the biz, to the most insane in-depth documentaries that you can't believe are true, to indie darlings that deserve so much more attention.
+Netflix has some brilliant new movies ready for streaming in 2023, from the biggest blockbusters with the biggest names in the biz, to the most insane in-depth documentaries that you can't believe are true, to indie darlings that deserve so much more attention.

 T3 has been scouring all of Netflix Original offerings in 2023, separating the bad from the good and the good from the great, so we know exactly what to recommend.
 There's something for everybody's taste: from Chris Hemsworth and Jamie Foxx to Millie Bobby Brown and Emily Blunt, Netflix has assembled some of the biggest names in Hollywood this year.
 So where to begin?